 A grey day with a cool breeze and light rain, low clouds obscuring the hills, Jane and her maid (the lovely Lydia Pierce) each held an umbrella at the ready.
 Miss Pierce stood as tall as the average man, but favoured footwear that elevated her to significantly lofty heights for a woman.
 She was statuesque, wore fine clothes, styled her auburn hair with extravagant side ringlets, spoke softly, seemed melancholy, and seldom displayed any emotion.
 Kate accepted the protection from the weather without comment, and nodded her thanks to Isabel.
 The party stepped out of the station to the waiting hackney carriages, the servants occupying one, the Beaufort family following in another.

-“Take your time,” Lord Beaufort instructed the driver, then climbed in beside Jane.
+“Take your time,” Earl Beaufort instructed the driver, then climbed in beside Jane.

 “Not the nicest day for our arrival, my lord,” Jane commented.